 Department of Military Science (Army ROTC)

-Following are the military science courses taught at the University of Colorado at Boulder, Colorado School of Mines, and Auraria Campus (MS1, MS2, MS3, MS4).
+Following are the military science courses taught at the University of Colorado at Boulder, Colorado School of Mines, and Auraria Campus (MS1, MS2, MS3).

-Leadership Laboratories: Spring labs are held on three Saturday's.
-These 90-minute periods provide cadets with practical leadership experience and performance-oriented, hands-on instruction outside the classroom.
+Leadership Laboratories.
+Friday's/Fall: These 90-minute periods provide cadets with practical leadership experience and performance-oriented, hands-on instruction outside the classroom.
 Diagnostic evaluations of cadets in leadership roles are frequently administered.
 Leadership labs are compulsory for enrolled cadets.

 Other requirements include a Military History course.